NanoQuant: Efficient Sub-1-Bit Quantization of Large Language Models: Introduction

 To bridge the gap between binary PTQ and QAT methods, we propose \name, an efficient and accurate PTQ method that can compress LLMs to \textit{sub-1-bit} levels.
 By directly addressing multiple shortcomings of conventional post-training quantization methods, \name precisely initializes latent binary matrices and scales via robust Hessian-aware alternating direction method of multipliers (ADMM).
 Then, \name utilizes a hierarchical reconstruction pipeline that optimizes parameters at the block level, and subsequently calibrates scaling factors at the model level for enhanced global activation alignment.
-With only 128 calibration samples (0.26M tokens) and 1 GPU, \name is the first PTQ method to achieve sub-binary compression and shows state-of-the-art performance in low-memory regimes. \name enables compressing a 70B LLM from 138.04 GB to 5.35 GB using 1 GPU, and running the quantized 70B LLM on a consumer 8GB GPU at up to 20.11 tokens per second, making LLM compression and inference accessible in resource-constrained environments.
+With only 128 calibration samples (0.26M tokens) and 1 GPU, \name achieves sub-binary compression and shows competitive performance in low-memory regimes. \name enables compressing a 70B LLM from 137.95 GB to 5.75 GB using 1 GPU, and running the quantized 70B LLM on a consumer 8 GB GPU at up to 20.11 tokens per second, making LLM compression and inference accessible in resource-constrained environments.

-\paragraph{Contributions.} Our main contributions are as follows: \begin{itemize}[itemsep=2pt, topsep=0pt, parsep=5pt, partopsep=0pt, leftmargin=*] \item We propose \textsc{NanoQuant}, the first post-training quantization (PTQ) method to compress LLMs to both 1-bit and sub-1-bit levels.
-This approach addresses the structural limitations of existing binary quantization frameworks. \item We provide theoretical justification for our initialization strategy, confirming that precise low-rank binary matrix initialization is a critical factor for establishing a new sub-1-bit quantization frontier. \item We conduct extensive experiments across diverse model families and language tasks, demonstrating that \textsc{NanoQuant} achieves competitive performance with higher-bit PTQ and binary quantization-aware training (QAT) methods, despite using limited calibration data. \item We implement custom binary GEMV and GEMM CUDA kernels for \textsc{NanoQuant}, enabling significantly faster inference throughput, reduced memory footprints, and enhanced energy efficiency for datacenter GPUs, consumer GPUs, and edge devices. \end{itemize}
+\paragraph{Contributions.} Our main contributions are as follows: \begin{itemize}[itemsep=2pt, topsep=0pt, parsep=5pt, partopsep=0pt, leftmargin=*] \item We propose \textsc{NanoQuant}, a post-training quantization (PTQ) method to compress LLMs to both 1-bit and sub-1-bit levels.
+This approach addresses the structural limitations of existing binary quantization frameworks. \item We provide a stability analysis of the initialization procedure and empirically show that precise low-rank binary initialization is critical for establishing a new sub-1-bit quantization frontier. \item We conduct extensive experiments across diverse model families and language tasks, demonstrating that \textsc{NanoQuant} achieves competitive performance with higher-bit PTQ and binary quantization-aware training (QAT) methods, despite using limited calibration data. \item We implement custom binary GEMV and GEMM CUDA kernels for \textsc{NanoQuant}, enabling significantly higher inference throughput, reduced memory footprints, and enhanced energy efficiency for datacenter GPUs, consumer GPUs, and edge devices. \end{itemize}